openmindculture/wp_block_theme_child/README.md

 The child template is an incomplete stub including references to non-existing assset files in `themes/twentytwentythree-child/theme.json`.
 The theme needs to be edited and verified!

 The installation script has been conceived to work anywhere, but it has actually been tested and used mostly on Ubuntu Linux.
 There have been configuration and performance issues especially on slow Windows WSL Docker systems.

 ![screenshot](doc/screenshot-themes.png)

 ## Requirements

 - npm
-- Docker
+- Docker (incl.
+Docker compose)
-- docker-compose

-## Configuration
+## Development Setup Configuration

 ### Configure pre-installed Themes and Plugins